si2-urssi/winterschool-Dec2025/README.md

 ## Reimbursements

-Please follow the instructions you will receive over email and reach out to Kyle Niemeyer with a ny questions or concerns.
+Please follow the instructions you will receive over email and reach out to Kyle Niemeyer with any questions or concerns.

 ## Feedback